Web proofs from javascript

 The above snippet:

-- Opens vlayer browser extension and guides the user through the steps defined above.
+• Opens vlayer browser extension and guides the user through the steps defined above.
 The Web Proof is generated using vlayer default Notary server and WebSocket proxy (see section WebSocket proxy below for more details).

-- Once the Web Proof is successfully generated, it is submitted to prover contract:
+• Once the Web Proof is successfully generated, it is submitted to Prover contract:

-- with address
+• with address 0x70997970c51812dc3a010c7d01b50e0d17dc79c8,

-, - whose interface is defined by
+• whose interface is defined by proverAbi,

-function of the contract, - passing the specified
+• calling functionName function of the contract,

-- the generated Web Proof will be passed as first argument in this example, - executing the method call on prover contract within the context of
+• passing the specified args - the generated Web Proof will be passed as first argument in this example,

 To learn more details about the Web Proof feature, please see the Web Proof section.